bzjan/pathogen_sensing/README.md

 ### 3. Demo
 * To test the C++ simulation code, we included unit tests.
 They can be executed with the CMake Tools extension in Visual Studio Code.
 When run, all unit tests pass successfully.
 * To test the simulation, you need to have built the simulator executable.
-Afterwards open `Mathematica/run_simulations.wl` in Mathematica and go to subsubsection `3d position with 3d orientation vector/tests/single simulation: C++ simulation call and output`.
+Afterwards open `Mathematica/run_simulations.wl` in Mathematica and go to subsection `3d position with 3d orientation vector/scan: single simulation`.
 To initialize the required functions use the `Run package` button in the top left corner.
 Execute the code block with `Shift+Enter` to start the simulation.
 It should take about 10s.
-The output will be available in Mathematica for visualization and analysis.
+The output will be available in Mathematica for visualization and analysis, which can be done in the following block (10s).
+The resulting plot will be located in output/test

 ### 4. Instructions for use
 The repository contains files for